 The vessel in itself is the most important factor when we address the environmental impact of our services.
 Therefore, we work to ensure that our vessels are as environmentally friendly as possible and adapt and develop them to minimize their impact through their lifetime from construction via operation to recycling.

 Design of new Horizon Class Vessels

 The most effective way of controlling the environmental footprint is to ensure that the vessel design take this into account from the keel and up.
-In 2015 and 2016, we take delivery of six new vessels built on an environmentally smarter design.
+During 2015-2016 we took delivery of six new vessels built on an environmentally smarter design.
 The New Horizon vessels have a capacity to carry more cargo than traditional vessels and the design team has focused on energy efficiency throughout the design process.
 Therefore, these new vessels emit only half of the CO2 per unit transported compared to a conventional car carrier.